RTAkland/YeeeesMOTD/README_en.md

 [
   {
     "line1": "<yellow><bold>YeeeesMOTD",
-    // Here it means yellow and bold
     "line2": "<light_purple>test</light_purple>"
-    // You can also use pairs of tags to control exactly which ones require color },
+  },
   {
+    // or use rgb color
     "line1": "<#00ff00><italic>DangoTown 团子小镇 生电服务器欢迎你",
-    // You can also directly use RGB hexadecimal numbers to represent colors "line2": "<yellow><bold>https://dgtmc.top"
+    "line2": "<yellow><bold>https://dgtmc.top"
   }
 ]
 ```

+##

-> For more usage, please go to [MiniMessage Docs](https://docs.advntr.dev/minimessage/format.html#standard-tags)
+> For more usage of MiniMessage, please go
+> to [MiniMessage Documents]（ https://docs.advntr.dev/minimessage/format.html#standard -Tags)

 # Precautions

-* This plugin only works properly with `Velocity`.
+* This plugin only works properly in 'Velocity'
-* Can only be used on servers with online mode turned on.
-Offline servers cannot be used.
+* Can only be used on servers with genuine verification enabled.
+Offline servers cannot be used due to differences in player UUID calculation methods compared to genuine ones
-* This plugin only takes effect on servers with public IP addresses.
+*This plugin only works on servers with public IP addresses, and cannot be used if using FRP mapping technology

-# Open Source
+# Open source

-- This project is open source under the [Apache-2.0](./LICENSE) license, that is:
+- This project is open source under the license of [Apache-2.0] (./LICENSE), which means:
-    - You can directly use the functions provided by the project without any authorization
+- You can directly use the features provided by this project without any authorization
-    - You can distribute, modify and derive the source code at will provided that you indicate the source copyright
+- You can distribute, modify, and derive the source code at will without specifying the source copyright information
-      information**

 # Thanks